zain4picker/ZATCA/.github/ISSUE_TEMPLATE/feature_request.md

   - type: textarea
     attributes:
       label: Related Code
-      description: If you are able to illustrate the feature request with an example, please provide a sample Salla CLI application.
-Try out our [Getting Started Wizard](https://salla.dev/blog/meet-salla-cli/) to quickly spin up an Salla CLI starter app.
+      description: If you are able to illustrate the feature request with an example, please provide a sample Picker CLI application.
+Try out our [Getting Started Wizard](https://salla.dev/blog/meet-salla-cli/) to quickly spin up an Picker CLI starter app.
   - type: textarea
     attributes:
       label: Additional Information